-- 3) The last possibility is that the consultant participates in the project as a beneficiary (either as a physical person or possibly as an SME, if it meets the definition). - The particular case of physical persons who do not receive a salary (self-employed, one-man companies, companies where the partners do not withdraw salaries); There must be a clear distinction depending on whether or not a salary is paid and accounted for as such in the books of the beneficiary.
+- 3) The last possibility is that the consultant participates in the project as a beneficiary (either as a physical person or possibly as an SME, if it meets the definition). - The particular case of physical persons who do not receive a salary (selfemployed, one-man companies, companies where the partners do not withdraw salaries); There must be a clear distinction depending on whether or not a salary is paid and accounted for as such in the books of the beneficiary.
 When no salaries are paid, there is a problem on how to measure the value of the contribution of these persons to the project.
-Following the modification of Article II.14.1 of the ECGA on the 24.01.2011 a flat-rate to cover the value of the personal work of natural (physical) persons who do not receive a salary and SME owners who do not receive a salary has been established.
-For further explanations please refer to Article II.14.1 of this Guide. - Eligibility of costs relating to personnel costs of owners of SME: The same logic as above applies here: either the owner receives a salary from the SME, in which case the salary is an eligible cost following normal rules, or the owner does not receive a salary for its work for the SME, and therefore no record of its personnel costs can be found in the accounts of the company.
+They can use a flat-rate covering the value of the personal work of natural (physical) persons who do not receive a salary and SME owners who do not receive a salary has been established.
+For further explanations please refer to Article II.14.1 of this guide. - Eligibility of costs relating to personnel costs of owners of SME: The same logic as above applies here: either the owner receives a salary from the SME, in which case the salary is an eligible cost following normal rules, or the owner does not receive a salary for its work for the SME, and therefore no record of its personnel costs can be found in the accounts of the company.

-Following the modification of Article II.14.1 of the ECGA a flat-rate to cover the value of the personal work of natural (physical) persons who do not receive a salary and SME owners who do not receive a salary has been established.
-For further explanations please refer to Article II.14.1 of this Guide - Bonus payments: As a general rule, payment of bonuses that are not an employer's obligation arising from the national regulation relating to labour law or even from the employment contract and that are within its discretion may not be considered as part of normal remuneration, even though identified as a payment on the payroll, and their eligibility may be questioned (in particular with respect to the criterion of necessity for carrying out the project).
+Following the Article II.14.1 of the FCH JU GA a flat-rate to cover the value of the personal work of natural (physical) persons who do not receive a salary and SME owners who do not receive a salary has been established.
+For further explanations please refer to Article II.14.1 of this guide

+Bonus payments: As a general rule, payment of bonuses that are not an employer's obligation arising from the national regulation relating to labour law or even from the employment contract and that are within its discretion may not be considered as part of normal remuneration, even though identified as a payment on the payroll, and their eligibility may be questioned (in particular with respect to the criterion of necessity for carrying out the project).